Kenneth Malitoli: Club career

 To his credit, Malitoli took this development with good grace and wished Mbasela well, who became the first Nkana player to play professional football in Europe.
 "I'm not bitter at all about losing out on the German deal.
 Maybe it just wasn't my time but Gibby's and when my time comes, I shall be ready to go," he said, adding that he was not angry with whoever had decided to leave him out of Zambia's Nations Cup squad.

-Malitoli instead signed for Tunisian Giants Espérance in the 1992 summer ttransfer window and was top scorer in his first full season with 18 league goals.
+Malitoli instead signed for Tunisian Giants Espérance in the 1992 summer transfer window and was top scorer in his first full season with 18 league goals.
 He repeated the feat the following season when he scored 14 goals to tie with Abdelkader Belhassen as top goal scorer, and became the first Zambian player to win the CAF Champions League when Espérance beat Zamalek of Egypt 3–1 on aggregate in 1994.
 He also won the 1995 CAF Super Cup when Espérance beat Motema Pemba 3–0.

 In 1996, Malitoli left Espérance and signed for Saudi Arabian club El Ettifaq where he stayed for a year before returning to Zambia to rejoin Nkana and played for the Kitwe giants until the beginning of the 2001 season after which moved to Indeni FC of Ndola as player/coach.
 With the demotion of Indeni from the top league, Malitoli retired from the game and joined promotion side Kitwe United as coach the following season.